Pokémon Go: Technical issues

 Some early iOS installs of Pokémon Go required users to provide the app with full access to their Google accounts, thereby allowing the app to "access players' Gmail-based email, Google Drive-based files, photos and videos stored in Google Photos, and any other content within their Google accounts".
 The Pokémon Company and Niantic responded to the concerns, recognizing that the iOS app, at the time, "... erroneously requests full access permission for the user's Google account ..."
-However, Adam Reeve—the person who initially made claims of the security issues in a Tumblr post—later backtracked on his claim and was not "100 percent sure" it was valid.
-Dan Guido, CEO of the security company Trail of Bits, analyzed the app's programming and discovered that although the game did request full account access, this did not enable third-party usage as initially conveyed.
+However, Adam Reeve—the person who initially made accusations of the security issues in a Tumblr post—later backtracked on his claim and was not "100 percent sure" it was valid.
+Dan Guido, CEO of the security company Trail of Bits, analyzed the app's programming and discovered that although the game did request full account access, this did not enable third-party account usage as initially conveyed.
 Guido found that this did enable Niantic to access people's email addresses and phone numbers unintentionally.
 A subsequent iOS app update reduced the scope of access.
-Niantic also issued a statement assuring users that no information was collected nor was any information beyond what was necessary to use the app accessed.
+Niantic also issued a statement assuring users that no information was collected, nor was any information beyond what was necessary to use the app accessed.

 Alongside server issues, Pokémon Go suffered from several glitches.
 One of the more prominent bugs appeared in mid-July 2016 and rendered the game's tracking feature useless.
-Normally, this feature shows between zero and three footprints to inform the player of how close they are to a nearby Pokémon; however, it universally became "stuck" at three steps, earning it the name "three-step-glitch".
-Niantic removed the footstep feature altogether on July 30, sparking criticism from players.
-By August 1, players reported a new glitch that swaps their captured Pokémon with another creature at random.
+Normally, this feature shows between zero and three footprints to inform the player of their proximity to a nearby Pokémon; however, it universally became "stuck" at three steps, earning it the name "three-step-glitch".
+Niantic removed the footstep feature completely on July 30, sparking criticism from players.
+By August 1, players reported a new glitch that swaps their captured Pokémon with another one at random.
 Another bug, confirmed by Niantic in August, inadvertently made capturing Pokémon more difficult.
-Some legendary Pokémon, which are rare and powerful versions of the creatures, were also obtained by players in a glitch, though they were later removed from the accounts of the trainers to keep the game fair.
+Some Legendary Pokémon, which are rare and powerful versions of the creatures, were also obtained by players in a glitch, though they were later removed from the accounts of the trainers who obtained them to keep the game fair.